christroutner/plugin-template-connextcms/README.md

 ## KeystoneJS
 Keystone has its own system for routing API calls, displaying views, and creating database models.
 ConnextCMS relies heavily on the API routes and interacts with database models through these APIs.
-The ConnextCMS dashboard is contained in a single KeystoneJS view, but does not interact much with this part of KeystoneJS.
+The ConnextCMS dashboard is contained in a single KeystoneJS view, but otherwise does not interact with any other KeystoneJS view.
 This plugin template allows you to create new KeystoneJS routes, views, and models as you see fit.

 ### Keystone Routes
-The API routes for this example plugin are defined in `exampleRouter.js`.
-This file gets read by the `routes/index.js` file when KeystoneJS starts.
+The API *routes* for this example plugin are defined in `keystone/routes/exampleRouter.js`.
+This file gets read by Keystone's `routes/index.js` file when KeystoneJS starts.

-The API handler functions for this example plugin live in `exampleplugin.js`.
+The API *handler* functions for this example plugin live in `keystone/routes/api/exampleplugin.js`.
 This is the code that gets executed when your plugin API is called.

 ### Keystone Views
-KeystoneJS is configured to use the Handlebar template language for its views.
+In ConnextCMS, KeystoneJS is configured to use the [Handlebar template language](http://handlebarsjs.com/) for its views.
 View files end with extension .hbs, but HTML can be copied and pasted into these files.
 The ConnextCMS Dashboard is single Keystone View configured for the path `/dashboard`.
 The `/edituser` view which lets users change their password is another example of a Keystone View.

+This plugin contains
+example views. `/test` is a publically accessible view and `/loggedinuser` is a private view, accessible only to logged in users.

-The route for Keystone Views are defined in the `routes/exampleRouter.js` file, but the website content is defined by the .hbs file in the `templates/views` directory.
+The route for Keystone Views are defined in the `keystone/routes/exampleRouter.js` file, but the website content is defined by the .hbs file in the `keystone/templates/views` directory.

 ### Keystone Models
 In many ways KeystoneJS Models act as an API to MongoDB, the database used to power KeystoneJS.
 Read up on the [KeystoneJS model documentation](http://keystonejs.com/docs/database/) for more information.

-Any model files in this directory with the same name default KeystoneJS or ConnextCMS model files will overwrite those default files.
-This is usefully if you need to add a field to an existing model.
+Any model files in this directory with the same name as default KeystoneJS or ConnextCMS model files will overwrite those default files.
+This is usefull if you need to add a field to an existing model.
 For example, if you need to add a field called 'middleName' to the User model, just copy the default User.js model from KeystoneJS and place it in this directory, and add your field.
-You updated model will overwrite the default model when the `merge-plugin` script is executed.
+Your updated model will overwrite the default model when the `merge-plugin` script is executed.

 ## ConnextCMS
 [ConnextCMS](https://github.com/skagitpublishing/ConnextCMS) is a Backbone.js application and front end extension for KeystoneJS.
-The user interface mimics popluar CMS UI such as WordPress and Shopify.
+The user interface mimics other popluar CMS UI such as WordPress and Shopify.
 This plugin template allows you to create your own menu items and Backbone Views for extending both ConnextCMS and KeystoneJS.
 All plugin files that interact directly with ConnextCMS reside in the `connextcms` directory.